Full day's filming of your special day from £700.

 'Dear Martin, Thank you very much for everything you did to help make our wedding so perfect.
 The video is beautiful, we are so happy with it.
 Our families and friends have enjoyed watching the highlights video too.
 Thank you also, for the magic you performed.
 We, and our guests were very pleased with it.
 Our little bridesmaid keeps asking how you did your tricks!
 We are very please with the service you provided, both the video and the magic.
 We would certainly recommend you in the future, and have already passed your name on to a friend getting married next year!
 With love, David and Victoria xxx

 Finally got round to watching the wedding video and we both loved it!
 It really captured the happiness of the day and the songs you chose worked really well - its a great way of remembering the most special day of our lives so we just wanted to pass on our appreciation :-).
 Also thought the CDs looked lovely!

 Many thanks from both of us, Sophie and Mike

-Sound is captured using a Rhode directional microphone and if necessary a Sennheiser wireless microphone system with a small discreet lapel microphone attached to the groom's jacket.
+Sound is captured using a Deity directional microphone and if necessary a Rode wireless microphone system with a small discreet lapel microphone attached to the groom's jacket.
 This will also pick up the bride's vows - she doesn't need to carry a separate microphone.

 Editing is done in Final Cut Pro X on an MAC and archived to an external hard drive.

 Edited film is output to USB memory sticks in .mov format (compatible with Quicktime).

-I am no longer offering DVDS or Blurays as standard.
+I am no longer offering DVDS or Blurays.